 Cleisthenes was said to have bribed the Pythia to deliver the same response to all Spartan requests at the oracle, no matter the question: to free Athens from the rule of tyrants.

 And after a series of spectacular mishaps based on misread oracles, the Lydian king Croesus complained at the Delphic Oracle about having been misled.
-The Pythia responded that he himself was to blame for his misfortune: He should have interpreted the Pythia’s word correctly.
+The Pythia responded that he himself was to blame for his misfortune, as he should have interpreted the Pythia’s words correctly.

 What did it take to become the Pythia?
-Was she a local girl from a neighbouring village?
+Was she a local girl from a neighboring village?
 Was any kind of training provided to candidates?
 Or were they thrown in the deep end?

 Yet again, this sounds like speculation designed to downplay the position.

 The kind of skills required to be successful in the role are easier to reconstruct.
 The sanctuary of Apollo at Delphi served as a marketplace for representatives from all over ancient Greece (and beyond) who came for a variety of reasons.